Skip to main content

 [%key_id:12%], [%key_id:34%]!

-To facilitate this process, you can find these code snippets in the Clipboard dialog box for any key you wish to set as a parent.
+To make this process easier, you can find these code snippets in the Clipboard dialog box for any key you want to set as a parent.

-Please note that you can also add references using key names in the following format:
+Additionally, you can add references using key names in the following format:

 [%key:welcome%]